FarronF/limerick-council-meetings/meetings/2023/11/27-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 25th September 2023.md

 **FÓRSA and to agree a mechanism for progressing the job evaluation process.**

-It was noted that this Motion had already been dealt with earlier in the Meeting.--- 16
+It was noted that this Motion had already been dealt with earlier in the Meeting.
+---
+16

 20.